 Many of these options will need to be tested combinatorially, but many combinations are mostly redundant.

-#2 Updated by Michael Shirts about 1 month ago
+#2 Updated by Michael Shirts 4 months ago

 - Put in folder FreeEnergy/